suhaspillai/Handwritten-Recognition-of-Math-Symbols/README.txt

 MATHML(i.e inkml) file)

-When you run Classifier.py file, this will generate .lg files for training/testing data, store all the .lg files in a seperate folder (This will be created and files will be stored in that folder.)
+When you run Classifier.py file, this will generate .lg files for training/testing data, store all the .lg files in a seperate folder (This will be created and files will be stored in that folder).

 To EVALUATE the system
 run evaluate script of lgEval, which takes two directories as input, one containing label graph files to be evaluated, and a